How to overcome the low-carb & keto plateau

 Some people like Dr.Troy report that adding a salad to his heavy meat diet helps him stay full and not succumb to cravings.
 Others however find that the salad will only fill them up for a little while without actually keeping hunger at bay or put an end to cravings – they’ll opt for more steak instead.

-This deserves a stand-alone articles but suffice to say, social support (i.e. community) is serious risk factor for all-cause mortality.
+This deserves stand-alone articles but suffices to say, social support (i.e. community) is a serious risk factor for all-cause mortality.

 “Data across 308,849 individuals, followed for an average of 7.5 years, indicate that individuals with adequate social relationships have a 50% greater likelihood of survival compared to those with poor or insufficient social relationships.
 The magnitude of this effect is comparable with quitting smoking and it exceeds many well-known risk factors for mortality (e.g., obesity, physical inactivity)” !